arkq/bluez-alsa/README.md

 	alongside, but Bluetooth support has to be disabled in the PulseAudio.
 Any Bluetooth related module has to be unloaded - e.g. `bluetooth-discover`, `bluez5-discover`.

+	See also [this](https://github.com/Arkq/bluez-alsa/issues/13) PulseAudio related issue.

 2. ALSA thread-safe API (alsa-lib >= 1.1.2).

-	Starting from ALSA library 1.1.2, it is possible to enable thread-safe functions.
+	Starting from ALSA library 1.1.2, it is possible to enable thread-safe API functions.
 It is a noble change, but the implementation leaves a lot to be desired.
-This "minor" change does not affect hardware audio devices (because for hardware devices, this API is disabled), but it affects A LOT all software plug-ins.
+This "minor" change does not affect hardware audio devices (because for hardware devices, this change is disabled), but it affects A LOT all software plug-ins.
 Random deadlocks are inevitable.
-My personal advice is to disable it during configuration step (`./configure --disable-thread-safety`), or if it is not possible, disable it via the environmental variable (`export LIBASOUND_THREAD_SAFE=0`).
-Take a look at involved
+My personal advice is to disable it during alsa-lib configuration step (`./configure --disable-thread-safety` - of course, if one is compiling alsa-lib from source), or if it is not possible (instalation from a package repository), disable it via an environmental variable, as follows: `export LIBASOUND_THREAD_SAFE=0`.
+Just take a look at involved [hacks](http://git.alsa-project.org/?p=alsa-lib.git;a=blob;f=src/pcm/pcm_ioplug.c;h=1dc198e7c99c933264fa25c9d7dbac5153bf0860;hb=1bf144013cffdeb41a5df3a11a8eb2596c5ea2b5#l682)
-	[hacks](http://git.alsa-project.org/?p=alsa-lib.git;a=blob;f=src/pcm/pcm_ioplug.c;h=1dc198e7c99c933264fa25c9d7dbac5153bf0860;hb=1bf144013cffdeb41a5df3a11a8eb2596c5ea2b5#l682)
-	(just search for "to avoid deadlock" comments) and decide for yourself.
+	(search for "to avoid deadlock" comments) and decide for yourself.

 3. AAC encoding.

 	If connected Bluetooth headset supports AAC and BlueALSA was compiled with AAC (`./configure --enable-aac`) such an encoder will be used for A2DP profile.
 However, AAC encoding is buggious - sorry for that.
 If the encoded packet size exceeds writing MTU, fragmentation occurs, which is not handled correctly.
-As a workaround, it is possible to decease packet size by degrading audio quality via the `--aac-vbr-mode=NB` option.
+As a workaround, it is possible to decrease packet size by degrading audio quality via the `--aac-vbr-mode=NB` option.

 	This bug is tracked via [this](https://github.com/Arkq/bluez-alsa/issues/10) issue.